wp-plugins/google-plus-one-widget/readme.txt

 This section describes how to install the plugin and get it working.

-1. Put 'google-plus-one-widget.php' in '/wp-content/plugins/'
+1. Put contents of the zip file in '/wp-content/plugins/'
 2. Activate the plugin in your dashboard

 == Frequently Asked Questions ==